KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/taskflow.md

 ```

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;In this way, the task will work the same as before.
-So far so goo, but what if for some reason we wanted to template a non-templated parameters, what should we do?
+So far so good, but what if for some reason we wanted to template a non-templated parameter, what should we do?
 Is it possible? the answer is: yes.
 To do that we basically have to create a custom operator.
 Let's take a non-templated PostgresOperator parameter.
 PostgresOperator has an optional parameter called 'parameters' that is not templated.
 </p>